 Suppliers and Supplier Agents will be qualified separately by the Code Bodies.
-To start migration, a Supplier will require all the agents assigned to an MPAN to be qualified and ready to migrate.
-It is the Suppliers' responsibility to ensure that their Agents are "Migration Ready" when they start MPAN migration.
+To start migration, a Supplier will require all the agents they plan to have in place to service MPANs in the new MHHS roles are qualified and ready to migrate.
+It is the Suppliers' responsibility to ensure that their Agents are "migration ready" when they start MPAN migration.
 This should be part of the commercial arrangements a Supplier has with agents under the Supplier Hub principle.

-As such any Supplier wishing to start migration (via SIT or early Qualification Wave) should ensure their Agents are on the same or similar qualification timeline and have sufficient capacity to execute the Suppliers Migration plans.
+As such any Supplier wishing to start migration (via SIT Qualification or early Qualification Wave) should ensure their Agents are on the same or similar qualification timeline and have sufficient capacity to execute the Suppliers Migration plans.
 Non-SIT Suppliers should work with their Agents to ensure their "minded to" Qualification Waves are consistent.
 Where a Supplier has multiple Agents, then during migration they will need to ensure they only migrate MPANs with Agents that are "migration ready".